Continuous Improvement Leads to Work-Based Learning as a Talent Development Solution

 As a parent, you hear “Back to School” and you immediately make a to-do list of what’s needed to get your child ready for another year of learning.
 But “Back to School” could take on new meaning if you think about it from a business perspective.
 What ‘to-dos’ should businesses identify to effectively engage with their local schools and build their future workforce?

-The Foundation of our Work: Data, Insights and Collaboration
+The Foundation of Our Work: Data, Insights, and Collaboration

 When I learned that Ivy Tech Community College’s ninth President, Sue Ellspermann, was retiring, the first thing I thought was this: Regardless of the positions Sue held over her career, it’s clear that meaningful opportunities for all Hoosiers were always top of mind.